Frequently Asked Questions.

 Can the organizer(s) be compensated?

 That is up to your team.
 We have no restriction on how funds you raise can be used.
-However, the Subscription Agreement states that to be able to use our brand, you must be under some kind of financial accountability umbrella, such as a church or other established organization, so that financial scandal does not tarnish your reputation or our brand.
+However, the Subscription Agreement states that to be able to use our brand, you must be under some kind of financial accountability umbrella, such as a church or other established organization, so that financial irregularities do not tarnish your reputation or our brand.

 Can churches compete with each other?